TFFS8/Bunch-of-useful-plots-using-seaborn/README.md

 Code for several plots using seaborn.
 You can find here:
 - Bland-Altman Plot
 - Linear regression
-- Relative Error (Accuracy) Plot
+- Line plot
-- Coefficient of Variation (Precision) Plot
+- Bar plot
 - Bar plots with std lines
 - Bull-eyes plot